-The mortgage loans in each loan group are expected to generate more interest than is needed to pay interest on the related certificates because the weighted average interest rate of the mortgage loans is expected to be higher than the weighted average pass-through rate on the related certificates, plus the weighted average expense fee rate, and in the case of loan group 1 and the Class 1-AF Certificates, the Class 1-AF policy premium rate, and in the case of loan group 2, loan group 3 and loan group 4, the effective rate at which any net swap payments may be payable to the swap counterparty.
-Any such excess interest payments received in respect of the mortgage loans in a loan group will be used to reduce the total certificate principal balance of the related certificates, until the required level of overcollateralization has been achieved (in the case of loan group 1) or restored or maintained (in the case of loan group 2, loan group 3 and loan group 4).
+The mortgage loans are expected to generate more interest than is needed to pay interest on the certificates because the weighted average interest rate of the mortgage loans is expected to be higher than the weighted average pass-through rate on the certificates, plus the weighted average expense fee rate, the effective rate at which any net swap payments may be payable to the swap counterparty and, in the case of loan group 2, the Class 2-A-2 policy premium rate.
+Any such excess interest payments received will be used to reduce the total certificate principal balance of the certificates, so that the required level of overcollateralization has been maintained or restored.